 Learn all you need to build a daemon application that calls web APIs.

 Your application can acquire a token to call a web API on behalf of itself (not on behalf of a user).
 This scenario is useful for daemon applications.
-It's using the standard OAuth 2.0 client credentials grant.
+It uses the standard OAuth 2.0 client credentials grant.

 Here are some examples of use cases for daemon apps:

-- Desktop applications (such as windows services on Windows, or daemons processes on Linux) that perform batch jobs, or an operating system service running in the background
+- Desktop applications (like Windows services on Windows or daemon processes on Linux) that perform batch jobs, or an operating system service that runs in the background

 - Web APIs that need to manipulate directories, not specific users

 There's another common case where non-daemon applications use client credentials: even when they act on behalf of users, they need to access a web API or a resource under their own identity for technical reasons.
 An example is access to secrets in Azure Key Vault or Azure SQL Database for a cache.

 Applications that acquire a token for their own identities:

 - Are confidential client applications.
 These apps, given that they access resources independently of users, need to prove their identity.
 They're also rather sensitive apps.
 They need to be approved by the Azure Active Directory (Azure AD) tenant admins.